sfundogCDN/Beta-Minecraft-Server/README.md

-# forum-s
+# Source
-There is no repository for single eggs.
+This is Minecraft Beta 1.8.1 Source (Server).